-- ii) Experience as a teaching assistant in a post-graduate university or polytechnic program, or as a teacher in a secondary school, or as an instructor in another college or institute, or as a trainer/instructor in a corporation, agency or government service, or as an instructor at College of the Rockies or a combination of any of the foregoing provided that the experience is: - a) of one year full-time experience or equivalent duration and; - has been augmented by studies at a post-secondary institution of ninety (90) accumulated course hours or its equivalent in instructional or pedagogical methodology and theory based on such as the following: - curriculum design - instructional skills and techniques - learning theory - adult education theory - evaluating students - evaluating the effectiveness of instruction - 7.6.3 Where an employee completes the BC Provincial Instructor Diploma, the Native Adult Instructors Diploma, or the equivalent as described in (i) or (ii) above, the employee shall advance one (1) additional step on the appropriate salary scale effective on the next anniversary/increment date.
-Auxiliary employees will progress to their maximum immediately upon obtaining the BC Provincial Instructor Diploma, the Native Adult Instructors Diploma, or equivalent. - 7.6.3.1 Where a regular or term employee does not meet the requirements of 7.6.1 above he/she shall not receive his/her third increment when due but shall continue to advance normally thereafter. - 7.6.3.2 The appropriate Dean/delegate may forestall the increment delay period in 7.6.3.1 on one occasion only in special circumstances such as a leave without pay, extended sick leave, or other extenuating circumstances. - 7.6.4 A regular employee, enrolled in the BC Provincial Instructor Diploma, the
+- ii) Experience as a teaching assistant in a post-graduate university or polytechnic program, or as a teacher in a secondary school, or as an instructor in another college or institute, or as a trainer/instructor in a corporation, agency or government service, or as an instructor at College of the Rockies or a combination of any of the foregoing provided that the experience is: - a) of one year full-time experience or equivalent duration and;

-Native Adult Instructors Diploma, or an equivalent program as adjudicated by the Dean of Articulation & Instruction, may utilize professional development days per Article 5.4.2.1 for the purpose of completing same.
+- b) has been augmented by studies at a post-secondary institution of ninety (90) accumulated course hours or its equivalent in instructional or pedagogical methodology and theory based on such as the following: - curriculum design - instructional skills and techniques - learning theory - adult education theory - evaluating students - evaluating the effectiveness of instruction - 7.6.3 Where an employee completes the BC Provincial Instructor Diploma, the Native Adult Instructors Diploma, or the equivalent as described in (i) or (ii) above, the employee shall advance one (1) additional step on the appropriate salary scale effective on the next anniversary/increment date.
+Auxiliary employees will progress to their maximum immediately upon obtaining the BC Provincial Instructor Diploma, the Native Adult Instructors Diploma, or equivalent. - 7.6.3.1 Where a regular or term employee does not meet the requirements of 7.6.1 above he/she shall not receive his/her third increment when due but shall continue to advance normally thereafter. - 7.6.3.2 The appropriate Dean/delegate may forestall the increment delay period in 7.6.3.1 on one occasion only in special circumstances such as a leave without pay, extended sick leave, or other extenuating circumstances. - 7.6.4 A regular employee, enrolled in the BC Provincial Instructor Diploma, the Native Adult Instructors Diploma, or an equivalent program as adjudicated by the Dean of Articulation & Instruction, may utilize professional development days per Article 5.4.2.1 for the purpose of completing same. - 8 REIMBURSABLE EXPENSES - 8.1 Travel Expenses - 8.1.1 Employees travelling on College business will be reimbursed for expenses incurred per the College's policy on Travel and Expense Claims.
+Such reimbursement shall be at rates no less than those specified in College Policy 3.2.5 and its appendices in effect at the signing of this Collective Agreement. - 8.1.2 Vehicle - 8.1.2.1 Employees may use a personal or rental when traveling for approved College business.
+The most economical and practical method shall be used.
+If a rental vehicle is used, the College will undertake to pay the lease or rental charges.
+If a personal vehicle is used, the College will pay the mileage rate as per College policy.